kerimoyle/cellml-specification/reference/informative/informB7_component3.rst

         ...
       </component>

-    Please refer to :ref:`The math element<specB_math>` for information on the :code:`math` items and MathML format.
+    Please refer to :ref:`The math element<specB_math>` section for information on the :code:`math` items and MathML format.

     .. container:: heading3

       The variables of a component

-    The MathML block above refers to three variables, named :code:`E`, :code:`m` and :code:`c`.
+    The MathML block above refers to three variables named :code:`E`, :code:`m` and :code:`c`.
-    These variable names be the same as the :code:`name` attributes of the child :code:`variable` items in this component.
+    These variable names must be the same as the :code:`name` attributes of the child :code:`variable` items in this component.

     .. code-block:: xml